chulminy/AE_ENVE_GEOE_121/old/s2022/README.md

 |**Module 08**|Plotting|N/A|
 |**Module 09**|Data Structure|July 10|
 |**Module 11**|Text Manipulation|July 18|

+Here, 'PREA' indicates the deadline for the pre-assessment of the corresponding module.
+You can check all due date from [**this schedule table here**](#key-due-date)

 ### Lecture Video
 Students can watch lecture videos for each module.
 If students are absent from present the classes unavoidably or cannot follow in-person lectures, please watch the lecture videos for their study.